 Many pubs, bars and beach establishments overlook the wide and well-cared seafront that leads to the nearby seaside resort of Pinarella.

-Milano Marittima is one of the capitals of nightlife, marked by a number of elegant beach establishments and sports facilities, as well as clubs, shops and restaurants.
+Milano Marittima is one of the summer capitals of nightlife, marked by a number of elegant beach establishments and sports facilities, as well as clubs, shops and restaurants.
 The thick pine forest embracing this seaside town is ideal for running and excursions.

 The Salt Pans of Cervia